 Here are a few tips to being a smart shopper:

 There are more useful hints and tips from Love Food Hate Waste.

 If the container is made of plastic you can clean it and place it in your recycling.
-Polystryrene containers cannot be recycled in Westminster.
+Please put polystyrene containers in the rubbish.
 The best action for the environment is to find an alternative use for the containers such as storing small DIY parts.

-Your unwanted clothing and fabrics can be reused or recycled by donating at one of our on street SCOPE textile recycling bins.
-Place all your clothes, shoes, belts, bags, duvets, sheets, curtains and table cloths together in the bin, ensuring all material is clean.
-All items suitable for reuse will be sold at a SCOPE charity shop in London and any items unsuitable for reuse will be recycled.
-You can also give your textiles to the mobile recycling centre in Pimlico on Sundays.
+Your unwanted clothing and fabrics can be reused or recycled by donating at one of our on-street Scope textile recycling bins.
+Place all your clothes, shoes, belts, bags, sheets, curtains and table cloths together in the bin, ensuring all material is clean.
+All items suitable for reuse will be sold at a Scope charity shop in London and any items unsuitable for reuse will be recycled.
+You can also give your textiles to the mobile recycling centre .

 Most charity shops and other organisations will accept toys in good condition.
 Alternatively bring them to the mobile recycling centre for reuse or recycling.

 See junk mail.

 Vegetable peel can be put into your compost bin.
 See composting.

 Old videos tapes in working order can be donated to your local charity shop.

 Westminster Recycling Champions are volunteers who encourage others in their community to waste less and recycle more.
 They are crucial to helping us get the recycling message out to Westminster’s diverse communities.
 Champions don’t need any experience and can get involved as much or as little as they like.
 Activities include helping to run a stall at community events, chatting to friends and neighbours about recycling, running a swap shop and looking out for any problems with the recycling facilities in your area.